Sharp lifts forecast on orders from Chinese smartphone makers

-TOKYO Sharp Corp lifted its full-year earnings forecast on Tuesday after receiving strong orders from Chinese makers for smartphone panels, putting it on firmer footing to secure the full-year net profit it needs as a condition for a $4.6 billion bank rescue.
+TOKYO Feb 4 Sharp Corp lifted its full-year earnings forecast on Tuesday after receiving strong orders for its smartphone panels from Chinese makers, putting it firmer footing to secure the full-year net profit it needs as a condition for a $4.6 billion bank rescue.

 Japan's largest display maker raised its full-year operating forecast for the year to March 31 to 100 billion yen ($988 million), up from a previous forecast of 80 billion yen, although it left its net profit forecast unchanged at 5 billion yen.